 What does it mean to say that?

 To dwell in the vocation of revocation is to have no central figure to rally around.
-It is to have no substantive identity to adopted, no determinate content to set down, no dogma to spell out; indeed, with the vocation of revocation a law is not revoked to destroyed it so that a new law can be put in its place, in as much as an identity is not negated or overthrown in order to impose a sparkling and perhaps bloody new one.
+It is to have no substantive identity to adopt, no determinate content to set down, no dogma to spell out; indeed, with the vocation of revocation a law is not revoked to destroy it so that a new law can be put in its place, in as much as an identity is not negated or overthrown in order to impose a sparkling and perhaps bloody new one.
 Here it is: what comes with living revocation is a life that has not already been enacted, prefigured, planned and, let’s say, governed.
 And that is what is going on in the time of deactivation—something is being released, perhaps from itself.

 So, the vocation of revocation only refers to its own operation.
-There is not a task to be done and even less is anything handed down to me from a sacred source, and even though as the subject of this vocation there immediately comes revocation, this is not to say that the conditions of my existence are destroyed or that I am on my knees and rendered powerless, hopeless.
+There is not a task to be done and even less of anything is handed down to me from a sacred source, and even though as the subject of this vocation there immediately comes revocation, this is not to say that the conditions of my existence are destroyed or that I am on my knees and rendered powerless, hopeless.
 For sure, with the vocation of revocation there doesn’t come the revocation of one vocation for another vocation, but what does arise in that time of deactivation is the possibility of releasing potentials that have been inactive.

 Yes, within this time that is not like anything I know and which brings neither task nor fixed content, there turns and returns nothing other than the potentiality to think and act.
 With living revocation, I have the chance to return to there where I have never been able to be—and the return is not mine alone, mine to own.
 And this is what I need to say (to you): as we become what we have been unable to be there emerges what truly deserves to be called, and loved as, the Ungovernable.